 Enter a Learning and Development function that is strategically tied to the business leadership.

 In this webcast you will hear firsthand from Michele Isaacs and Monica Swanson of Thomson Reuters about how the needs of the business are met by their agile L&D team.
 Through a collaborative strategy they've been able to roll out targeted programs that address business objectives but also meet the needs of the learner.

-In the face of decreasing L&D budgets and increasing needs for skills training for employees, organizations must be on the lookout to develop and implement more cost-effective methods to arm their workforces with the tools and ...
+In the face of decreasing L&D budgets and increasing needs for skills training for employees, organizations must be on the lookout to develop and implement more cost-effective methods to arm their workforces with the tools and knowledge they ...